Skip to main content

 What is GHK-Cu used for?

-Most often, you’ll find GHK-Cu copper peptides (usually listed in ingredient lists under the name Copper Tripeptide-1) in various cosmetics, with skin care products being some of the most popular use cases.
-According to a 2018 review, GHK-Cu has demonstrated the ability to:
+These properties are why you’ll find GHK-Cu copper peptides (usually listed in ingredient lists under the name Copper Tripeptide-1) in various cosmetics, with skin care products being some of the most popular use cases.
+According to a 2018 review, GHK-Cu as a cosmetic ingredient has demonstrated the ability to:

 • Tighten loose skin